 Pilot Travel Center – Exit 26 on I-70

-Trucks may be loaded with excellent devices and technology from reputable sellers like EyeRide, but drivers still need rest stops to get further services like showers, snacks and truck servicing.
-If you are on I-70 at exit 26 in Grand Junction, you can take a turn to the Pilot Travel Center for a rest.
+Trucks may be loaded with excellent devices and technology like electronic logbooks, but drivers still need rest stops to get further services like showers, snacks and truck servicing.
+If you’re on I-70 at exit 26 in Grand Junction, you can take a turn to the Pilot Travel Center for a rest.
 They have over 60 parking lots and allow tired drivers to take a rest overnight in their trucks after a shower or rent a room in a nearby Red Roof Inn.
 Now that they accept almost all major American payment options, getting services at this stop is very easy.

 Travel Centers of America – Exit 278 on I-70